PETE BARBOUR'S WORLD

 PROJECTS IN PROGRESS:

-In 1890, from a small village in the Pacific Northwest, three boys set out on a quest, a rite of passage, predicated on finding keys that will allow them to return home to become leaders in their community.
-As the story unfolds, they discover that each key is a virtue.
+In the year 1890, from a remote village in the Pacific Northwest, three boys leave on a quest, a rite of passage, to find fifteen keys that will allow them to return home and become leaders in their community.
+Fifteen Keys is an adventure fantasy for middle-grade and young teens, filled with whimsy, meant as an introduction to mindfulness themes, complete at 66,000 words.